achanta/HaarPSI/README.md

 https://github.com/rgcda/haarpsi

-The original Python code computes haar gradients that are iaccurate and inefficient.
+The original Python code computes haar gradients that are inaccurate and inefficient.
 This has been fixed in this code.
-As a result, this version is more accurate, and about 3 times faster.
+As a result, this version is more accurate, and about 3 times faster (than the CPU version).
 This version of the code is also simpler to understand.

 # NOTES: